Pre-primary education has not always had the attention it needs to improve in low- and middle-income countries. It is time to turn a corner.

 While the opportunity to improve pre-primary education in the developing world is enormous, there are two major challenges to overcome: cost and quality.
 Beyond the sheer number of children not in education, up to half of pre-primary teachers are not currently qualified to provide quality education in some developing countries.

-Additionally, some LMICs have very few quality standards in place for early childhood development centres.
+Additionally, some developing countries have very few quality standards in place for early childhood development centres.
 Of the centres functioning, very few are often fully registered; this number falls below 10% in some countries.
 There is often limited monitoring and compliance too, with existing guidelines and minimum standards not effectively enforced.
 This lack of accreditation naturally leads to varied service quality in pre-primary education.

 There are issues surrounding cost as well, with teachers at early childhood development centres often working without standardised pay, adequate training or resources.

-Overcoming cost and quality issues
+Overcoming quality issues

-Acasus is currently supporting the ministry in delivering more effective minimum standards for pre-primary aged children across the country.
-Visits were recently conducted to over 25 pre-primary institutions across the country, in order to guide the BRMS development process.
-With these visits important for identifying what needs to be done, an effective implementation of new standards could help improve education for the millions of pre-primary aged children across the country.
+Acasus is currently supporting the Ministry in delivering more effective minimum standards for pre-primary aged children across the country.
+Visits were recently conducted to over 25 pre-primary institutions across the country, in order to guide the Basic Requirements and Minimum Standards (BRMS) development process.
+With these visits important for identifying what needs to be done, an effective implementation of new standards could help to improve education for the millions of pre-primary aged children in the country.

 AUTHORS